Skip to content

 There are many different types of tutoring businesses and schools out there.

-Using good quality photographs is again the best way of doing this.
+Using good quality photographs is, again, the best way of doing this.

 If you are mostly focused on children, use a picture of a child.
 If you focus on adult learning make sure that your photos reflect this.